 JESUS’S FORM OF LEADERSHIP: ELDERS AS LEADERS, BUT NOT IN THE TRADITIONAL SENSE

-But some form of leadership still existed in the church, right?
+But someone might say, “Just wait a minute, some form of leadership still existed in the church, right?
 Weren’t there apostles, pastors, teachers, and elders identified in the New Testament?
-How do we square this with Jesus’s words about no leaders and no teachers?
+How do we square this with Jesus’s words about no leaders and no teachers?”
 I believe that much can be understood by examining the term elder.

 Elders without positions: When we think of leaders in the church we think of designated people who control, preside over, and direct the affairs of the church.
 But as we explored leadership in part two of this blog series, leadership in the New Testament church is reserved to Jesus only.
 Everyone listens and hears from God as they submit themselves to Him and His loving nature.
 At the same time those with wisdom, maturity, and spiritual leadership giftings were essential to building and maintaining New Testament communities.
 And as believers in the faith spread the message of Jesus they in turn recognized those members within these local communities who were knowledgeable, experienced, and respected who could help bring others into greater maturity in the faith.